ekskog/hbvu_attic_lab/how-to-build/README.md

 # SELF HOSTING AT HBVU

 Like most of other geeks I know, I have gone through and never really recycled a number of computers, desktops and laptops alike.
 They all ended up in a corner of an attic or garage.
 They were just there gathering dust and waiting to be disposed of.
 Which is a heartbreaking thing to do, because they are still perfectly functional.
-So I decided to just powered tham all up and start on a journey of self hosting.
+So I decided I'd just power tham all up and started on a journey of self-hosting.

 There are about amillion blogs that explain and even proclaim the benefits of self hosting.
 I am not going to do that.
 I am just going to document my journey and the steps I took to get to where I am now.

 ![Image](instructions/topology.svg)